Read all the instructions carefully

 Of course your answer doesn’t need to be “correct” because you are trying to see it through the experiment.
 But, on the other hand, your hypothetical answers or the competing theories/hypotheses shouldn’t be random guesses.
 Ideally they should be supported by prior studies.
 For this assignment, they can be good guesses with some rationale.

+The same thing holds for the design.
 The main focus of this assignment is on the processes of (i) proposing an unanswered and motivated question based a prior paper(s) and (ii) designing an experiment that can address it.
-In this regard, a good experiment is something that nicely addresses the question.
-So you don’t need to try to come up with a fancy design and there is no problem for the experiment to be simple if it addresses the question very well.
+In this regard, a good experiment is something that nicely addresses the question in a simple manner and there is no need to try to come up with a fancy design.

 Up to 3000 words excluding figures, captions, and the reference list.
 No minimal word counts.